 But first, what’s the difference between frogs and toads?

-This post includes both frog and toad symbolism under the same umbrella.
-However, there are some differences between these two amphibians that you might be curious about.
+This post focuses on frog symbolism.
+However, you might be curious about the difference between frogs and toads.
 To begin, toads are a type of frog.
 However, toads can survive in drier climates, while frogs need to be near water.

 Frog Symbolism: Fertility